Maritime transport: Steward's department

-A typical steward's department for a cargo ship would be composed of a Chief Steward, a chief cook, and a Steward's Assistant.
+A typical steward's department for a cargo ship would be composed of a chief steward, a chief cook, and a steward's assistant.
 All three positions are typically filled by unlicensed personnel.
 The chief steward directs, instructs, and assigns personnel performing such functions as preparing and serving meals; cleaning and maintaining officers' quarters and steward department areas; and receiving, issuing, and inventorying stores.
-On large passenger vessels, the Catering Department is headed by the Chief Purser and managed by Assistant Pursers.
+On large passenger vessels, the Catering Department is headed by the chief purser and managed by assistant pursers.
 Although they enjoy the benefits of having officer rank, they generally progress through the ranks to become pursers.
 Under the pursers are the department heads – such as chief cook, head waiter, head barman etc. They are responsible for the administration of their own areas.

 The chief steward also plans menus and compiles supply, overtime, and cost control records.
 They may requisition or purchase stores and equipment.
 They may bake bread, rolls, cakes, pies, and pastries.
-A chief steward's duties may overlap with those of the Steward's Assistant, the chief cook, and other Steward's Department crewmembers.
+A chief steward's duties may overlap with those of the steward's assistant, the chief cook, and other Steward's Department crewmembers.

 In the United States Merchant Marine, a chief steward must have a Merchant Mariner's Document issued by the United States Coast Guard.
 Because of international law, conventions, and agreements, all chief cooks who sail internationally are similarly documented by their respective countries.

 Other departments

-Staff officer positions on a ship, including Junior Assistant Purser, Senior Assistant Purser, Purser, Chief Purser, Medical Doctor, Professional Nurse, Marine Physician Assistant, and hospital corpsman, are considered administrative positions and are therefore regulated by Certificates of Registry issued by the United States Coast Guard.
+Staff officer positions on a ship, including junior assistant purser, senior assistant purser, purser, chief purser, medical doctor, professional nurse, marine physician sssistant, and hospital corpsman, are considered administrative positions and are therefore regulated by certificates of tegistry issued by the United States Coast Guard.
 Pilots are also merchant marine officers and are licensed by the Coast Guard.
 Formerly, there was also a radio department, headed by a chief radio officer and supported by a number of radio officers.
 Since the introduction of GMDSS (Satellite communications) and the subsequent exemptions from carrying radio officers if the vessel is so equipped, this department has fallen away, although many ships do still carry specialist radio officers, particularly passenger vessels.
 Many radio officers became 'electro-technical officers', and transferred into the engine department.